Does My Child Have Autism?

 How to detect early signs.

 No one knows your child more than you do.
 As a parent, you are in the best position to observe your child, and by knowing the signs to look out for, you can catch them early.
 If your child is in daycare, you can set a meeting with teachers to check in on their development or discuss any concerns you have at home to see if the same behaviours are happening in environments outside the home.
-Again, it is important not to compare your child to other kids since they all develop and thrive at different paces, but any red flags should be brought up as soon as possible.
+Again, it is important not to compare your child to other kids since they all develop and thrive at different paces, but any learning difficulties or red flags should be brought up as soon as possible.

 What are the early signs parents should look out for?